josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/4-context-api.md

 }
 ```

-Rather than `connect`ing components, React's Context API uses a more straightforward pattern of provider and consumer.
+Rather than `connect` at the component level, React's Context API uses a more straightforward pattern of provider and consumer.
 We can either wrap our view logic with a `Consumer` or make things easier by using the `useContext` hook.
 Here are two ways to consume a context:
 ```javascript
 // First way: wrap with Consumer
 // render props pattern (aka ‘function as a child’)